-- Utilize program gender staff and engage HQ gender staff throughout the process.
-It is important that program staff at both the field and HQ level play a role throughout the entire gender analysis process.
-This will lead to a higher quality end product that is more useable and applicable to the program; - Ensure that program staff still has substantial involvement and oversight during the process if an external gender expert is hired, as required by ADS 205.
-This means that program staff is expected to play a role in the development, implementation, analysis, and application of the gender analysis results; and - Ensure that, in addition to gender expertise, a multi-disciplinary team with capacity in quantitative and qualitative data collection and analysis is involved.
+- Utilize activity gender staff and engage HQ gender staff throughout the process.
+It is important that activity staff at both the field and HQ level play a role throughout the entire gender analysis process.
+This will lead to a higher quality end product that is more useable and applicable to the activity; - Ensure that activity staff still has substantial involvement and oversight during the process if an external gender expert is hired, as required by ADS 205.
+This means that activity staff is expected to play a role in the development, implementation, analysis, and application of the gender analysis results; and - Ensure that, in addition to gender expertise, a multi-disciplinary team with capacity in quantitative and qualitative data collection and analysis is involved.